talon-one/TalonOne.cs/docs/ManagementApi.md

 Export coupons

 Download a CSV file containing the coupons that match the given properties.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
-The CSV file can contain the following columns:  - `accountid`: The ID of your deployment. - `applicationid`: The ID of the Application this coupon is related to. - `attributes`: A json object describing _custom_ referral attribute names and their values. - `batchid`: The ID of the batch this coupon is part of. - `campaignid`: The ID of the campaign this coupon is related to. - `counter`: The number of times this coupon has been redeemed. - `created`: The creation date of the coupon code. - `deleted`: Whether the coupon code is deleted. - `deleted_changelogid`: The ID of the delete event in the logs. - `discount_counter`: The amount of discount given by this coupon. - `discount_limitval`: The maximum discount amount that can be given be this coupon. - `expirydate`: The end date in RFC3339 of the code redemption period. - `id`: The internal ID of the coupon code. - `importid`: The ID of the import job that created this coupon. - `is_reservation_mandatory`: Whether this coupon requires a reservation to be redeemed. - `limits`: The limits set on this coupon. - `limitval`: The maximum number of redemptions of this code. - `recipientintegrationid`: The integration ID of the customer considered as recipient of the coupon.
-Only the customer with this integration ID can redeem the corresponding coupon code.
-Learn about [coupon reservation](https://docs.talon.one/docs/product/rules/effects/using-effects#reserving-a-coupon-code). - `referralid`: The ID of the referral code that triggered the creation of this coupon (create coupon effect). - `reservation`: Whether the coupon is reserved. - `reservation_counter`: How many times this coupon has been reserved. - `reservation_limitval`: The maximum of number of reservations this coupon can have. - `startdate`: The start date in RFC3339 of the code redemption period. - `value`: The coupon code.
+The CSV file can contain the following columns:  - `accountid`: The ID of your deployment. - `applicationid`: The ID of the Application this coupon is related to. - `attributes`: A json object describing _custom_ referral attribute names and their values. - `batchid`: The ID of the batch this coupon is part of. - `campaignid`: The ID of the campaign this coupon is related to. - `counter`: The number of times this coupon has been redeemed. - `created`: The creation date of the coupon code. - `deleted`: Whether the coupon code is deleted. - `deleted_changelogid`: The ID of the delete event in the logs. - `discount_counter`: The amount of discount given by this coupon. - `discount_limitval`: The maximum discount amount that can be given be this coupon. - `expirydate`: The end date in RFC3339 of the code redemption period. - `id`: The internal ID of the coupon code. - `importid`: The ID of the import job that created this coupon. - `is_reservation_mandatory`: Whether this coupon requires a reservation to be redeemed. - `limits`: The limits set on this coupon. - `limitval`: The maximum number of redemptions of this code. - `recipientintegrationid`: The integration ID of the recipient of the coupon.
+Only the customer with this integration ID can redeem this code.
+Available only for personal codes. - `referralid`: The ID of the referral code that triggered the creation of this coupon (create coupon effect). - `reservation`: Whether the coupon can be reserved for multiple customers. - `reservation_counter`: How many times this coupon has been reserved. - `reservation_limitval`: The maximum of number of reservations this coupon can have. - `startdate`: The start date in RFC3339 of the code redemption period. - `value`: The coupon code.

 ### Example
 ```csharp